JonathanGrossman/python_basics/08_operators.md

 >>> 48
 ```

-The result of division (`/`) is a float regardless of whether operands are both integers.
+The result of division (`/`) is a float regardless of whether operands are both integers, both floats, or a mixture of the two.

 ```python
 # examples of numbers